KenKundert/sshdeploy/sshdeploy/manual.rst

 ===========

 SSH Deploy reads a configuration file that contains information about the SSH keys you use.
-Using this information it will regenerate and distribute your keys.
+Using this information it regenerates and distributes your keys.
 When generating your keys a passcode is needed.
 SSH Deploy uses the Abraxas collaborative password generator to securely generate the passcodes.
 This avoids the need for you to interactively enter the passcodes.

 sshdeploy generate
 ******************